-You may have even blamed lousy seed germination for a meager crop of seedlings when in fact, microscopic plant pathogens were at work below the surface.
+You may have blamed old seeds or even lousy seed germination for a meager crop of seedlings, but more than likely, microscopic plant pathogens were at work below the surface.

 There’s never any warning when damping off might occur.
 The disease can take hold of a seed before it’s even sprouted, or a seedling before it’s formed its first true leaves.